 We looked at the potential impact of the recommendations for 12 weeks during the field study and 13 weeks post-study.
-We saw no influence of participants' visits on the journaling behavior of recommended sites in the 13 weeks post-study, but our design prevents us from analyzing any longer-term influence on the authors of recommended sites.
+We saw no influence of participants' visits on the journaling behavior of recommended sites in the 13 weeks post-study, but our dataset prevents us from analyzing any longer-term influence on the authors of recommended sites.
 In particular, authors that perceive a change in their audience after visits or interactions from peers might change the \textit{content} of their Journal updates.
 Writing updates involves self-disclosure, and self-disclosure can lead to vulnerability and potential disappointment in the absence of reciprocation~\cite{stepanova_strategies_2022}.
 For an audience of peers, authors may be less likely to disclose negative information \cite{lepore_comparing_2014}, which could decrease the potential benefits of expressive writing and self-reflection~\cite{ma_write_2017} and, unintentionally, lead to posts that are less useful for both peer and non-peer readers.
-Future studies should collect explicit feedback from recommended authors to understand the perception of authors toward peer visitors.
-The relationship between perceived audience and self-disclosure behavior remains an important open question to consider before deployment of peer recommendation systems that may change that audience.
-As an intervention, the peer recommender system we evaluated was intended to target behaviors correlated with social support benefits.
-We proposed an RCT focused on quantifying the increase in reading and interaction as a result of exposure to peer recommendations.
-However, due to the gap between received and perceived support~\cite{rains_coping_2018}, an increase in these behaviors may not produce corresponding increases in perceptions of social support.
-Future experimental designs could include pre-post self-report measures, either for social support directly (e.g. using the social connectedness scale~\cite{lee_measuring_1995}) or for desired impact on downstream health (e.g. using the perceived stress scale~\cite{lee_review_2012} or measures for health-related quality of life~\cite{centers_for_disease_control_and_prevention_measuring_2000}).
+Future studies should collect explicit feedback from authors to understand authors' perception of peer visitors.